Finish the year strong: Access our free fundraising resources today!

 Major Donors

 A major donor-funded match leverages a contribution from a highly generous supporter to amplify gifts from other individuals.
-To get started, use your donor data and prospect research strategies to locate a donor willing and able to fund a match.
-Then, identify individuals who have contributed significant gifts in the past and determine if you have any underutilized major gift prospects in your database.
+To get started, use donor data and prospect research strategies to locate a donor willing and able to fund a match.
+Then, identify individuals who have contributed significant gifts in the past and determine if you have any underutilized major gift prospects in the funnel.

 From there, implement highly personalized engagement strategies (such as face-to-face meetings or video chats) to pitch the idea of a donation match.